fisadev/blog/posts/how-to-deploy-a-django-app-in-rendercom-free-tier/index.rst

     gunicorn==21.2.0

-If you already had a ``requirements.txt``, just add the new packages to it.
+If you already have a ``requirements.txt``, just add the new packages to it.

 2: Creating deploy scripts
 ==========================